Telemark (waltz)

 The Telemark is a ballroom dance step; in waltz competition, it is in the Silver syllabus.
 Telemarks are reverse turns where the follower (the lady) does a heel turn as the leader (the man) travels around her.
 There are similar Telemarks in foxtrot and quickstep.

 The term Telemark is borrowed from skiing, in which a turn is generated by a forward leg motion.
 The closed Telemark and open Telemark are fairly similar.
 However, the closed Telemark ends in closed position, while the open Telemark ends in promenade position.

-Closed Telemark

 The closed Telemark can be followed by a natural turn, natural spin turn, hesitation change, or forward lock.